PRICING: Prestige Members: Complimentary | Basic Members: $42 | Members Bring a Guest for $58 | Non-Members: $70

-Join us as Kim tells us about the three principles sh's observed among great bosses and shows you how to be successful while retaining your humanity, finding meaning in your job and creating an environment where people both love their work and their colleagues.
+Join us as Kim shares the three principles she's observed among great bosses and explains how to be successful while retaining your humanity, finding meaning in your job and creating an environment where people both love their work and their colleagues.

 About Kim Scott

 Kim Scott is the co-founder and CEO of Candor, Inc., which builds tools to make it easier to follow the advice she offers in the book.
 She is also the author of three novels.

 Prior to founding Candor, Inc., Kim was a CEO coach at Dropbox, Qualtrics, Twitter, and several other Silicon Valley companies.
 She was a member of the faculty at Apple University, developing the course “Managing at Apple,” and before that led AdSense, YouTube, and Doubleclick Online Sales and Operations at Google.

 Previously, Kim was the co-founder and CEO of Juice Software, a collaboration start-up, and led business development at two other start-ups, Delta Three and Capital Thinking.
 Earlier in her career, she worked as a senior policy advisor at the FCC, managed a pediatric clinic in Kosovo, started a diamond cutting factory in Moscow, and was an analyst on the Soviet Companies Fund.
 Kim earned her MBA from Harvard Business School and her BA from Princeton University.